 Fastest route (via Bern)

 Trains from Zurich to Grindelwald via Bern and Interlaken operate twice per hour.
-The total trip time is just around two hours and forty minutes.
+Journey time via the fastest service (the IC 808) is around two hours.

-Here is a typical example of the journey timings:
+Here is a typical example of the journey timings for this service:

-- Zurich HB (main station) to Bern – 56 minutes
+- Zurich Flughafen (airport) to Zurich HB – 10 minutes

 - Interlaken Ost to Grindelwald – 34 minutes